vzaccaria/node-rn/readme.md

     rn -u 'kelby' -k my_keyword *.pdf

-renaming accordingly all the `pdf` files.
+renaming all the `pdf` files according to the template.

-There is a bunch of already made and usable templates in the distribution of rn so check them out.
-You can list the with 'rn -l'
+There is a bunch of already made and usable templates in the distribution of `rn` so check them out.
+You can list them with `rn -l`

 ## Author